-Company witness Miller testified that it is appropriate for the Company to use its overall allowed rate of return on a net-of-tax basis of 6.45%, which was set in the Company's last rate case in Docket No. G-9, Sub 781, as the interest rate for the Sales Customers Only Deferred Account, the All Customers Deferred Account, the Hedging Deferred Account, the NCUC Legal Fund Account, and the deferred income tax account, beginning in January 2022.
+Company witness Miller testified that it is appropriate for the Company to use its overall allowed rate of return on a net-of-tax basis of 6.45%, which was set in the Company's last rate case in Docket No. G-9, Sub 781, as the interest rate for the Sales Customers Only Deferred Account, the All Customers Deferred Account, the Hedging Deferred Account, the NCUC Legal Fund Account, and the deferred income tax account.